memes/terraform-google-secret-manager/examples/all-options/README.md

 # Generated Secret with all options

-This example shows how to specify every option available.
+This example shows how to specify almost* every available option.

+> \* `auto_replication_kms_key_name` is left unspecified since the module will create the secret with user specified
+> encryption replication as determined by the `replication` variable.

 ## Example at a glance